jackson-trader/CS462-Email-Spam-Classifier/README.md

 3. On left sidebar of Colab, [click on "Files"](Instruction_Images/3.png).
 4. Click the insert file icon, ["Upload to session storage"](Instruction_Images/4.png).
 5. [Insert the "email_spam_dataset.csv"](Instruction_Images/5.png) from the unzipped file.
+6. Do the same for the "unseen_spam_dataset.csv"
-6. Run all cells.
+7. Run all cells.
-7. You can even try it out yourself at the end of the notebook.
+8. You can even try it out yourself at the end of the notebook.

 ### Libraries used:
 - NumPy